This Nordic Lake Region Is Like Acadia Times 50

 If you want to be as close to Linnansaari National Park as you can get without camping on the islands, Nature Hotel & Spa Resort Järvisydän sits on the shore of the watery national park.
 In fact, many seal-watching tours launch from the dock of the hotel.
 It’s also way more glamorous than camping could ever be.
 In addition to luxuriously rustic rooms in the main building, Järvisydän also offers a type of wooden yurt where some walls and a portion of the ceiling are glass.
 Pull the curtains on the ceiling open to watch the northern lights ripple across the sky, and feel free to light a fire in each yurt’s wood-burning stove.

 The resort dates back to 1658 and has an onsite restaurant with enormous fireplaces befitting the great hall of a castle.
 You’ll notice a lot of wood and stone covered in moss and fur throws.
 Yet interiors and renovations are extremely modern, as evidenced by a sleek geothermal-powered spa.
-Wander into six different saunas (from wood and stone to infrared), a salt room, and five pools, which transition from indoor to the outdoor lake itself.
+Wander into six different saunas (from wood and stone to infrared), a salt room, and five pools, which transition from indoors to the outdoor lake itself.
 You’ll also find a “storm room” that flashes blue lights and massages you with water spouts shooting from overhead and from the walls.
 And don’t miss activities like aerial yoga, forest yoga, champagne cruises, seal watching, or hiking the numerous forest trails stemming from the property.

 On the other side of Linnansaari National Park sits B&B Taipaleenniemi, which is a homey and beautifully designed B&B. Once a milk farm from 1906, it feels like a comfy home from another time, as if you were staying with friends who were wealthy, had impeccable taste, and were ridiculously generous.
 On the property, you can participate in yoga, go kayaking or canoeing, hike in the parks, and of course book a sauna session.
 If you ask nicely, you might also be able to play their set of Molkky, which is a Finnish lawn game that’s easy, addictive, and will either leave you in a fit of giggles or competitively determined to start your own league in the US.